-- 1. Check the pump out function and use the function to pump out the contents of the unit. - 2.
+- 1. Empty out the contents of the unit. - 2.
 Check that any solids that may have collected in the bottom of the cabinet are removed. - 3.
 Check for "high tide marks" that may indicate water levels are increasing (usually due to flow restrictions) that may indicate the potential for overflow. - 4.
 Check the functioning of the Heat and Rinse nozzle jets, replace if blocked.
 Ensure there is sufficient hot water pressure for the jets to function correctly. - 5.
 Check the function of the roller, ensure that the wiper is extracting oil and grease.
 Check that the wiper blade is smooth and flat, replace as required - 6.
 Check that the lid and door seals are intact and not leaking, replace as required. - 7.
 Check the motor gearbox seal and ensure there are no oil leaks.